Dustin-He/PcapParser/README.md

-write_to_binary_file = false	# To specify the format of the output file (binary file) write_to_txt_file = true	# To specify the format of the output file (txt file) write_to_pcap_file = false	# To specify the format of the output file (pcap file), extract packets to generate a new pcap file network_endian = false	# The endian of the flow keys key_len = 13			# The length of the flow keys, only 4(1-tuple), 8(2-tuple), 13(5-tuple) is permitted val_timestamp = 1		# Whether to include packet timestamp in the value val_length = 1			# Whether to include packet length in the value
+write_to_binary_file = false	# To specify the format of the output file (binary file) write_to_txt_file = true	# To specify the format of the output file (txt file) write_to_pcap_file = false	# To specify the format of the output file (pcap file), extract packets to generate a new pcap file network_endian = false	# The endian of the flow keys(false means converting flow keys to the machine endian) key_len = 13			# The length of the flow keys, only 4(1-tuple), 8(2-tuple), 13(5-tuple) is permitted val_timestamp = 1		# Whether to include packet timestamp in the value val_length = 1			# Whether to include packet length in the value